virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 ## Other ideas

 * How to avoid one reboot after `vagrant up` with Finalizing setings?
+Maybe not possible, but also not necessary.
 * How to get rid of Networks sidebar (asking about PC to be discoverable)?
 * How to uninstall cortana?
-* Guest additions still not working.
 * Disable OneDrive completely.
 * Display file extensions in Win Explorer.
 * In `provision.ps1` when removing `$env:windir\logs` failures occur because some logs are used by